Opryland USA: State Fair

 The State Fair area was added to the park in 1975 (replacing a buffalo exhibit) and themed to resemble the midway at a typical state fair, with its central attraction being the Wabash Cannonball roller coaster.
 Also located in this area was the park's petting zoo, the Country Bumpkin Bump Cars, the Tennessee Waltz swing ride, and a large stable of carnival-style games.
 State Fair also contained a picnic pavilion, typically closed to the general public, designed to host functions for large groups that were visiting the park.
+Skycoaster was erected adjacent to the picnic pavilion, and remained there during the 1995 and 1996 seasons, before moving to Lakeside Area in 1997.
 State Fair connected to Lakeside Area and Grizzly Country.

 Grizzly Country

 Grizzly Country was Opryland's last major expansion project, in 1981.
 It was constructed primarily to house the Grizzly River Rampage river rafting ride.
 Chaos, an indoor roller coaster, was installed in Grizzly Country, and opened on April 8, 1989.
 For a while in the 1980s, Grizzly Country was home to a Mrs. Winner's Chicken & Biscuits fast-food location.
-Grizzly Country connected to State Fair and Doo Wah Diddy City near its intersection with American West Area, and in the park's final two seasons, had a gate that allowed for pedestrian traffic to and from Opryland Hotel.
+Grizzly Country connected to State Fair and was part of a three-way intersection with American West Area and Doo Wah Diddy City.
+In 1996, following completion of the Delta expansion at Opryland Hotel, a park gate was added (adjacent to Chaos), allowing for pedestrian traffic between the park and the resort for the first time.

-Music of Today ("Mod") / Doo Wah Diddy City
+Music of Today ("Mod")/Doo Wah Diddy City

-The Music of Today, also called the "Mod" area, celebrated modern pop & rock music.
+The Music of Today, also called the "Mod" area, celebrated modern pop and rock music.
 Because the rapidly changing trends in those genres made the area difficult to keep current, this area was re-themed and became Doo Wah Diddy City in 1979.
 Though its name implied doo-wop, this area celebrated pop music and rock and roll, beginning with their origins in the 1950s.
 It was home to the Rock n' Roller Coaster (originally called Timber Topper), Opryland's first thrill ride.
 Also in Doo Wah Diddy City was the Little Deuce Coupe, a teacups-style ride housed in a geodesic dome.
 The ride had previously been open-air and called the Disc Jockey.
 A Skyride station offering one-way service to the New Orleans Area also called the area home.
 The section featured a dual-sided theatre called the Jukebox and the Flip Side, which was removed in 1991 to make way for Opryland's new centerpiece, the Chevrolet-Geo Celebrity Theatre.
 Doo Wah Diddy City connected to Opry Plaza, American West Area, and Grizzly Country.